Azure Disk Encryption troubleshooting guide

 Linux package management behind a firewall

-At runtime, Azure Disk Encryption for Linux relies on the target distribution’s package management system to install needed prerequisite components prior to enabling encryption.
+At runtime, Azure Disk Encryption for Linux relies on the target distribution’s package management system to install needed prerequisite components before enabling encryption.
 If the firewall settings prevent the VM from being able to download and install these components, then subsequent failures are expected.
 The steps to configure this package management system can vary by distribution.
-On Red Hat, when a proxy is required, you must ensure that the subscription-manager and yum are set up properly.
+On Red Hat, when a proxy is required, you must make sure that the subscription-manager and yum are set up properly.
 For more information, see How to troubleshoot subscription-manager and yum problems.

 Troubleshooting Windows Server 2016 Server Core

-On Windows Server 2016 Server Core, the bdehdcfg component is not available by default.
+On Windows Server 2016 Server Core, the bdehdcfg component isn't available by default.
 This component is required by Azure Disk Encryption.
-It is used to split the system volume from OS volume, which is done only once for the life time of the VM.
-These binaries are not required during later encryption operations.
+It's used to split the system volume from OS volume, which is done only once for the life time of the VM.
+These binaries aren't required during later encryption operations.

-To workaround this issue, copy the following 4 files from a Windows Server 2016 Data Center VM to the same location on Server Core:
+To work around this issue, copy the following four files from a Windows Server 2016 Data Center VM to the same location on Server Core:

 \windows\system32\bdehdcfg.exe \windows\system32\bdehdcfglib.dll \windows\system32\en-US\bdehdcfglib.dll.mui \windows\system32\en-US\bdehdcfg.exe.mui